nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/creation/sku.rst

 .. index::
    single: sku

-BOUGHT SPECIFIC SKU
+Bought specific SKU
 ===================

-| Segment of customers who bought specific products (on the basis of selected SKU).
+Segment of customers who bought specific products (on the basis of selected SKU).

-|  **For example**, you can create segment of customers who bought products of specific SKU "123ABC" or "X1Y8Z0"
+**For example**, you can create segment of customers who bought products of specific SKU "123ABC" or "X1Y8Z0"

 To create only Bought specific SKU type segment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^